tycrek/ass/.github/README.md

 The user system was overhauled in v0.14.0 to allow more features and flexibility.
 New fields on users include `admin`, `passhash`, `unid`, and `meta` (these will be documented more once the system is finalized).

 ass will automatically convert your old `auth.json` to the new format. **Always backup your `auth.json` and `data.json` before updating**.
 By default, the original user (named `ass`) will be marked as an admin.
-Adding new users via `npm run new-token <username>` should work as expected, though you'll need to re-launch ass to load the new file.
+Adding new users via `npm run new-token <username>` is currently not supported.
+Please see the API below for how to add a new user via the API.

 **Things still borked:**